 We will publish non-sensitive details of successful projects on GrantConnect.
 We are required to do this by the Commonwealth Grants Rules and Guidelines unless otherwise prohibited by law.
 We may also publish this information on business.gov.au.
 This information may include:

 - name of your organisation

 - title of the project

 - description of the project and its aims

-- amount of grant funding awarded and grant duration

-- Australian Business Number

-- business location

-- your organisation's industry sector.

-5 See Australian Taxation Office ruling GSTR 2012/2 available at ato.gov.au
+11 See Australian Taxation Office ruling GSTR 2012/2 available at ato.gov.au